AnyChart/docs.anychart.com/Quick_Start/AnyChart_and_Wordpress.md

 ## Including AnyChart into WordPress without any plugins

 So, first you'll have to open page editor and switch into Text Editing Mode and insert AnyChart JS, data and container.
+Chart container may be any size, by if there are no style settings for container, it would have zero height and zero width.
 <br/><br/>
 ![](http://cdn.anychart.com/images/wordpress/no_plugins.png)
-That's all.
-Now you may preview the page.
-Chart is already in it
+Now the page is ready to be published.
+Let's preview and check, if everything looks fine and if there are no mistakes in data.
 <br/><br/>
 ![](http://cdn.anychart.com/images/wordpress/preview.png)
+<br/><br/>
+EveryThing looks perfect.
+Page is ready to be used.
+<br/><br/>
 **Note:** Script tag with data have to contain no empty Lines.
 If there are any, WordPress will replace them with \<p> tag and all data would be corrupted.
 Ways of avoiding data corruption will be presented below.

 ## Chart data with disabled smart insert